jgato/jgato/random_docs/SCC.md

 ["system:admin","system:serviceaccount:openshift-infra:build-controller"]
 ```

 Privileged SCC can be used by an Admin, or the build-controller SA on the openshift-infra NameSpace.

-A SA is composed by:  system:serviceaccount:namespace:name.
+A SA is composed in the way:  system:serviceaccount:namespace:name.

 ### Adding SCC